peteroupc/peteroupc.github.io/randomfunc.md

 ### Multithreading Note

 Multithreading can serve as a fast way to generate multiple random numbers at once; it is not reflected in the pseudocode given in this page.
 In general, this involves dividing a block of memory into chunks, assigning each chunk to a thread, giving each thread its own RNG instance, and letting each thread fill its assigned chunk with random numbers.
 For an example, see "[**Multithreaded Generation**](https://docs.scipy.org/doc/numpy/reference/random/multithreading.html)".

+<a id=Security_Considerations></a>
+### Security Considerations

+If an application generates random numbers for information security purposes, such as to generate random passwords or encryption keys, the following applies:

+1. **Cryptographic RNG.** The application has to use a cryptographic RNG.
+Choosing a cryptographic RNG is outside the scope of this document.
+2. **Timing attacks.**  Certain security attacks have exploited timing and other differences to recover cleartext, encryption keys, or other sensitive data.
+Thus, so-called "constant-time" security algorithms have been developed.
+Such algorithms are designed to have no timing differences that reveal anything about any secret inputs (such as keys, passwords, or RNG "seeds"), and they often have no data-dependent control flows or memory access patterns.
+Examples of "constant-time" algorithms can include a `RNDINT()` implementation that uses Montgomery reduction.
+But even if an algorithm has variable running time (e.g., [**rejection sampling**](#Rejection_Sampling)), it may or may not have security-relevant timing differences, especially if it does not reuse secrets.
+3. **Security algorithms out of scope.** Security algorithms that take random secrets to generate random security parameters, such as encryption keys, public/private key pairs, elliptic curves, or points on an elliptic curve, are outside this document's scope.

+In nearly all security-sensitive applications, random numbers generated for security purposes are integers.
+In very rare cases, they're fixed-point numbers.
+Even with a secure random number generator, the use of random floating-point numbers can cause security issues not present with integers or fixed point numbers; one example is found in (Mironov 2012)<sup>[**(41)**](#Note41)</sup>

 <a id=License></a>
 ## License